ldkngan/SQL_Marketing_Analytics/README.md

 - **Result**
 <img width="633" height="565" alt="image" src="https://github.com/user-attachments/assets/a1d82214-82b6-4311-b130-9df797772a02" />

-- **Insight:** Some traffic sources showed unusually high bounce rates, suggesting a need to optimize landing pages or improve traffic quality from those sources.

----

 ### Q3.
 Revenue by traffic source, by **week** and by **month** in June 2017
-- **SQL code**
 ```sql
 SELECT
   'Month' AS time_type